openhab/openhab-addons/bundles/org.openhab.binding.heliosventilation/README.md

 For electrical connection it is recommended to use an USB-RS485 interface, but any RS485 interface that shows up as a serial port will do.Setup the device as described in https://www.openhab.org/docs/administration/serial.html.

+The binding will use the remote control address 15 for communication, so make sure that this is not assigned to a physically present remote control.

 ## Supported Things